cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  4.4. ....
 Support for different languages
  4.5. ....
 Restrictions / Features
  4.6. ....
 Using certificates and keys created with older CrypTool versions
  5. ....
-Installation / de-installation / operating
+Installation / de-installation / key usage / operating
  5.1. ....
+Installation
+ 5.2. ....
+Repeated usage of keys
+ 5.2.1. ....
+Keys of previous versions
+ 5.2.2. ....
+Keys stored in the PSE directory
-Installation and further usage of keys of previous versions 5.2. ....
-Installation under multi-user operating systems 5.3. ....
+ 5.3. ....
+Installation under multi-user operating systems 5.4. ....
 De-installation of CrypTool
- 5.4. ....
+ 5.5. ....
 Operating under multi-user operating systems
  6. ....
 List of delivered files
  6.1. ....
 Checking the integrity of downloaded files
  7. ....
 Brief history of the released main versions of CrypTool